Schedule an Appointment

 EDUCATION

-Undergraduate: UW-La Crosse in Exercise Sports Science
+Undergraduate: Bachelor's Degree in Exercise Sports Science from the University of Wisconsin-La Crosse

 Residency: UW Hospitals and Clinics and UnityPoint Health – Meriter Orthopedic Physical Therapy Residency